 However, the Amerisleep AS3 is our highest-rated memory foam mattress overall.

-Don’t feel pressured into making such a big investment, but keep in mind that part of any proper maintenance routine is knowing when it’s time to replace the item you’re using every day.
+Don’t feel pressured into making such a big investment at once, but keep in mind that part of any proper bed maintenance routine is knowing when it’s time to replace the item you’re using every day.
 You can’t use baking soda, hydrogen peroxide, dish soap, or a stain remover forever.
 You know how clean a mattress can be – and if there is no way to regain this state, the time has come for you to buy a new one.

-If you think it might be time to turn in your old, icky mattress, consider having a look at our guide to the best mattress of 2018.
+If you think it might be the time to turn in your old, icky mattress, consider having a look at our guide to the best mattress of 2022.

 Don’t compromise when it comes to your needs!